netdata/netdata/claim/README.md

 ### Connect an agent running in Linux

-If you want to connect a node that is running on a Linux environment, the scrip that will be provided to you by Nedata Cloud is the [kickstart](/packaging/installer/#automatic-one-line-installation-script) which will install the Netdata Agent on your node, if it isn't already installed, and connect the node to Netdata Cloud.
+If you want to connect a node that is running on a Linux environment, the script that will be provided to you by Netdata Cloud is the [kickstart](/packaging/installer/#automatic-one-line-installation-script) which will install the Netdata Agent on your node, if it isn't already installed, and connect the node to Netdata Cloud.
 It should be similar to:

 ```
-bash <(curl -Ss https://my-netdata.io/kickstart.sh) --claim-token=TOKEN --claim-rooms=ROOM1,ROOM2 --claim-url=https://app.netdata.cloud
+bash <(curl -Ss https://my-netdata.io/kickstart.sh) --claim-token TOKEN --claim-rooms ROOM1,ROOM2 --claim-url https://app.netdata.cloud
 ```
 For more details on what are the extra parameters `claim-token`, `claim-rooms` and `claim-url` please refer to [Connect node to Netdata Cloud during installation](/packaging/installer/methods/kickstart#connect-node-to-netdata-cloud-during-installation).

-#TODO: review the outcome of the script

 The script should return `Agent was successfully claimed.`.
-If the claiming script returns errors, or if you don't see the node in your Space after 60 seconds, see the [troubleshooting information](#troubleshooting).
-If you prefer not to use root privileges via `sudo` to run the claiming script, see the next section.
+If the connecting to Netdata Cloud process returns errors, or if you don't see the node in your Space after 60 seconds, see the [troubleshooting information](#troubleshooting).

 ### Connect an agent running in Docker

 To connect an instance of the Netdata Agent running inside of a Docker container, either set claiming environment